 - Improving government processes and procedures, for example streamlining fund transfers between provinces, districts and service delivery units and coordinating the current conditional grants programme in Khyber Pakhtunkhwa

-Social development will be a key theme in the design of all approaches, for example, needs assessments will be undertaken to capture the priorities of marginalised groups.
+Social development is a key theme in the design of all approaches, for example, needs assessments will be undertaken to capture the priorities of marginalised groups.

-The project teams will also work closely with other programmes operating at subnational levels in each province to complement existing initiatives, especially in the health and education sectors.
+The project teams are also working closely with other programmes operating at sub-national levels in each province to complement existing initiatives, especially in the health and education sectors.

 This project is supporting the move towards a model of sub-national governance that encourages transparent planning and budgeting for the efficient delivery of public services that meet the needs of local communities.
 This will include: